 This health insurance term refers to a medical problem or illness you had before applying for health care coverage.
 If you have a preexisting condition, it’s a good idea to shop around and educate yourself when choosing an individual health plan.

 This refers to a provider who has a contract with your health plan to provide services to you at a discount.
-If you have a favorite doctor, you might want to see if they are a preferred provider or “in network” for your new insurance plan if you plan on switching.
+If you have a favorite doctor, you might want to see if they are a preferred provider or “in network” for any new insurance plan.

 When you’re looking to find a new physician, choosing a “preferred provider” found via the plan’s website will help keep medical costs down.